jschmidt424/spazdrum/README.md

 Hello!
 I'm currently a student at Lambda School for full stack web development.
 I am currently seeking opportunities where I can further develop my self, technical abilities and grow with others.

-Some things that I have learned and worked on in the past include:
+Some things that I have learned and worked on include:

 ## Basics
 ```